ciderapp/plugin-schema-poc/v2_plugin/README.md

 # V2 Plugin
-V2 plugins are currently in early development, but fundamentally should work the same as progress continues.
+V2 plugins are in early development, but fundamentally should work the same as progress continues.

 Differences from current plugins:
 * Currently only supports JavaScript